Scottish Championship ins and outs - January 2018

 - From the section Scottish Championship

-The January transfer window has been more than a win-win for St Mirren - it has been win-win-win, thanks in large part to the sale of Lewis Morgan to Celtic.
+The January transfer window was more than a win-win for St Mirren - it has been win-win-win, thanks in large part to the sale of Lewis Morgan to Celtic.

-Not only did it boost club finances by £300,000, but the influential winger immediately returned on loan for the rest of the season and the 21-year-old's continued influence has helped the Buddies maintain the form that has now established an 11-point gap at the top of the Scottish Championship.
+Not only did it boost club finances by £300,000, but the influential winger immediately returned on loan for the rest of the season and the 21-year-old's continued influence helped the Buddies maintain the form that has now established an 11-point gap at the top of the Scottish Championship.

 Tony Gallacher was the division's other big mover during January, the left-back joining Liverpool's development squad for £200,000 only weeks after Falkirk announced they were pulling out of the academy that developed the 18-year-old.

-The Bairns have had the biggest turnover of players during January - Paul Hartley's first window in charge - and a major clear-out appears to have paid off with four wins in five games as they have moved clear of the relegation play-off spot.
+The Bairns have had the biggest turnover of players during January - Paul Hartley's first window in charge - and a major clear-out appeared to have paid off with four wins in five games as they have moved clear of the relegation play-off spot.

+Among the exits was winger Myles Hippolyte, who was allowed to join St Mirren.

-Among the replacements, former Partick Thistle midfielder Sean Welsh was rescued from eight months without a club, while Sunderland striker Andrew Nelson has become a fixture in the starting line-up on loan.
+Among the replacements, former Partick Thistle midfielder Sean Welsh was rescued from eight months without a club, while Sunderland striker Andrew Nelson became a fixture in the starting line-up on loan.

-Black Cats team-mate Tom Beadling has joined him in Scotland's second tier by joining Allan Johnston's Dunfermline Athletic as their manager attempts to resurrect a faltering promotion bid by adding some players with greater experience - midfielders James Vincent, from Dundee, and James Craigen, from Falkirk, plus goalkeeper Lee Robinson from Queen of the South.
+Black Cats team-mate Tom Beadling joined him in Scotland's second tier by joining Allan Johnston's Dunfermline Athletic as their manager attempted to resurrect a faltering promotion bid by adding some players with greater experience - midfielders James Vincent, from Dundee, and James Craigen, from Falkirk, plus goalkeeper Lee Robinson from Queen of the South.

-Faltering second-top Dundee United have turned to less familiar corners of the globe under manager Csaba Laszlo.
+Faltering second-top Dundee United turned to less familiar corners of the globe under manager Csaba Laszlo.

-Danish striker Emil Lyng has arrived after a spell in Iceland with Knattspyrnufelag Akureyra, while two players have been an added on amateur terms - 19-year-old forward Idris Kadded, previously of French third-tier outfit Vauix-en-Velin, and 20-year-old midfielder Logan Martin, who has been on the books of Benfica and Genoa.
+Danish striker Emil Lyng arrived after a spell in Iceland with Knattspyrnufelag Akureyra, while two players were added on amateur terms - 19-year-old forward Idris Kadded, previously of French third-tier outfit Vauix-en-Velin, and 20-year-old midfielder Logan Martin, who has been on the books of Benfica and Genoa.

-Elsewhere, clubs have been filling the gaps with youngsters plucked on loan from Premiership and English development squads.
+Elsewhere, clubs filled the gaps with youngsters plucked on loan from Premiership and English development squads.

-Midfielder Frank Ross joined Greenock Morton soon after making an impact in the Aberdeen side with a stunning free-kick against Rangers, while Kilmarnock winger Dom Thomas and Rangers defender Myles Beerman have joined Queen of the South.
+Midfielder Frank Ross joined Greenock Morton soon after making an impact for Aberdeen with a stunning free-kick against Rangers, while Kilmarnock winger Dom Thomas and Rangers defender Myles Beerman joined Queen of the South.

+Bulgarian 21-year-old Nikolay Todorov made a switch from Livingston to Queens on loan from Hearts as the Dumfries side compensated for the return of Chris Kane to St Johnstone just as the striker started to rediscover his shooting boots.

-Gregor Buchanan's move from St Mirren to Livingston means that the former Dunfermline and Dumbarton 27-year-old central defender has played for four of the Championship's 10 clubs within four years.
+Also doing the rounds was Gregor Buchanan, whose move from St Mirren to Livingston means that the former Dunfermline and Dumbarton 27-year-old central defender has played for four of the Championship's 10 clubs within four years.

-Brechin City have not been able to fund any signings that look likely to save them from their isolated spot at the foot of the table.
+Brechin City were unable to fund any signings that look likely to save them from their isolated spot at the foot of the table.

-Meanwhile, the recruitment of Iain Russell six months after the 35-year-old striker announced his retirement with League One outfit Airdrieonians is an indication that fellow part-timers Dumbarton are also struggling to compete in the transfer market.
+Meanwhile, the recruitment of Iain Russell six months after the 35-year-old striker announced his retirement with League One outfit Airdrieonians is an indication that fellow part-timers Dumbarton were also struggling to compete in the transfer market.

 Brechin City